 By the time 1910 came, in addition to sporting some impressive moustaches, the band committee had grown to approx. the same size as the playing band.

 Thankfully today the band is made up exclusively of playing members, plus a few parents to help out.
 It is great to see the tradition of young musicians has been part of Frodsham silver Band since it earliest incarnation.

 August 2000 marks the date when the band “hit the high Note on TV”.
 We were featured on TV’s Songs of Praise coverage of the Saddleworth competition.
 Often described as ‘the greatest free show on Earth’, the Saddleworth & District Whit Friday Brass Band Contests take place every year on the afternoon and evening of Whit Friday

 – 29th May in 2015.From the earliest recorded contest

 The band concentrates mainly on engagements which are needed to fund the band, so we only have time to do a couple of contests a year.
-We always do the Whit Friday contests where we came 2nd at Greenfield last year.
 One such engagement is shown here in 1965, where you can see the band marching through Frodsham, on Church Street, photographed from the railway bridge.

 The band continue to go from strength to strength.
 It stays true to its philosophy as a fun environment in which everyone is welcome to come and enjoy music.
-The recipe is clearly paying of, given that we have been invited back to St Georges hall for a repeat of our Gala performance from last year.
+The success of this approach was seen in the invitation to play at St Georges Hall, Liverpool for a repeat of the Gala performance.
 Charles Darwin once said “St Georges hall is the best place on the planet to listen to music.”
 I am sure he would have enjoyed Frodsham Silver Band!